 - Collaborative.
 They realize and accept the challenges facing their parish, cluster, and archdiocese; and seek to work with others to meet those challenges.

 - Consultative.
-They understand that their role is to assist the pastor as a wisdom group; they bring their gifts and insights to the meetings for that purpose.
+They understand that their role is to assist the pastor or administrator as a wisdom group; they bring their gifts and insights to the meetings for that purpose.

 Questions?
 Contact the parish office.